President Trump Names Lt. Gen. H.R. McMaster New National Security Adviser

 Updated at 4:35 pm E.T.

 President Trump has announced that Army Lt.
-General H.R.
+Gen. H.R.
 McMaster will be his new national security adviser.
 McMaster will replace retired Army Lt.
-General Mike Flynn, who was forced to resign after revelations that he had misled top White House officials about his conversations with the Russian ambassador to the U.S.
+Gen. Michael Flynn, who was forced to resign after revelations that he had misled top White House officials about his conversations with the Russian ambassador to the U.S.

 The president made the announcement in a brief appearance before reporters at Mar-a-Lago, his resort estate in Florida on Monday.
-He spent part of the weekend interviewing generals after his first choice — retired vice admiral and former Navy SEAL Robert S. Harward — turned down the job.
+He spent part of the weekend interviewing generals after his first choice — retired vice admiral and former Navy SEAL Robert Harward — turned down the job.

-H.R.
-McMaster, 54, is a three star Army General known for being a military intellectual.
+McMaster, 54, is a three-star Army general known for being a military intellectual.
 A West Point graduate who earned a doctorate in history from the University of North Carolina, he wrote his dissertation based on newly declassified documents from the Vietnam War.
 The dissertation became a 1997 book — Dereliction of Duty: Johnson, McNamara, the Joint Chiefs of Staff, and the Lies That Led to Vietnam.

 As NPR's Tamara Keith said on All Things Considered, "In U.S. military circles that book is a classic, and it's also a cautionary tale."
 Keith points out that it is essentially a book about generals who deferred to politicians and regretted it.
 For that reason, McMaster isn't thought to be one to back down if challenged by anyone in the White House.
 "He's his own man and will tell you exactly what he thinks," Keith said.